-- Test all components and sub-circuits independently to ensure their correctness.
-For example, test the correctness of the ALU, the register file, the control logic separately, before putting your components together. - Test each instruction independently to ensure its correct execution. - Test sequences of dependent instructions to ensure the correctness of the forwarding logic.
-Also, test a LW (load word) followed by a dependent instruction to ensure stalling the pipeline correctly by one clock cycle. - Test the behavior of taken and untaken branch instructions and their effect on stalling the pipeline. - Write a sample program that adds an array of integers.
+To test the implementation, write a program that adds an array of integers.
 Two procedures are required.
 The main procedure initializes the array elements with some constant values.
 It then calls the second procedure after passing the array address and the number of elements as parameters in two registers.
 The second procedure uses the parameters to compute the sum of the array elements and returns the result in a register.
 Convert the program into machine instructions by hand and load it into the instruction memory starting at address 0.
-Having two procedures, you will be able to test the JAL and JR instructions. - Write additional programs as necessary for further testing, translate them by hand, and save them into files.
-These files can be loaded into the instruction memory and executed.
-Their data can be saved as well in files and loaded into the data memory. - Document all your test programs and files and include them in the report document.
+Having two procedures in the program, you will be able to test the JAL and JR instructions.
+Write additional programs as necessary to test all the instructions that you have implemented.